i-am-andrew-hetzler/dissertation/README.md

 ## Repository Layout

 ### Architecture folder
-The architecture folder contains three child folders: diagrams, code, and schemas.
+The architecture folder contains four child folders: diagrams, code, poc, and schemas.
 The diagrams folder contains all the UML use case, C4 container, and C4 component diagrams.
 The code folder contains all the chaincode, gateway code, and performance test code for all the use cases.
+The poc folder contains the docker compose files, scripts, and other artifacts to run the poc.
 The schemas folder contains all the formal JSON definitions for each use case's schema.

 ### Compliance folder